Militia: Ethiopia

+Finland

+Members of the White Guard after the Battle of Varkaus.
+The White Guard was a voluntary militia that fought for the Whites in the Finnish Civil War.

+While Finland employs conscription, they do not have separate militia units: all units are organized by and under the command of the Finnish Defence Forces.
+All men belong to the reserve until age 50 or 60 depending on rank, and may be called up in case of mobilization.
+Each reservist is assigned a position in a unit to be activated.
+However, since 2004, the FDF does have territorial forces, organized along the lines of regular infantry formations, which are composed of volunteers.
+Furthermore, long-range patrol units (sissi troops, a type of special forces) are assigned to local troops.

+In history, before Finland became independent, two types of local militias existed: the White Guards and Red Guards, which were non-socialists and socialists, respectively.
+In the Finnish Civil War (1918) the White Guards founded the White Army, which was victorious over the Red Guards.
+White Guards continued their existence as a volunteer militia until the Second World War.
+In some cases their activity found overt political expression as in the Mäntsälä rebellion.
+However, in 1934 separate wartime White Guard units were dissolved and in the Second World War they served at the front, dispersed in regular units.
+They were dissolved as a condition of peace after the Continuation War.

 France

 The first notable militia in French history was the resistance of the Gauls to invasion by the Romans until they were defeated by Julius Caesar.
 Centuries later, Joan of Arc organized and led a militia until her capture and execution in 1431.
 This settled the succession to the French crown and laid the basis for the formation of the modern nation of France.

 During the French Revolution the National Guard was a political home defense militia.
 The levée en masse was a conscription army used during the Revolutionary and Napoleonic Wars.

 At the time of the Franco-Prussian War, the Parisian National Guard engaged the Prussian Army and later rebelled against the Versailles Army under Marshal McMahon.

 Under German occupation during World War II, a militia usually called the French Resistance emerged to conduct a guerrilla war of attrition against German forces and prepare the way for the D-Day Allied Invasion of France.
 The Resistance militia were opposed by the collaborationist French Militia—the paramilitary police force of the German puppet state of Vichy.

 Although defunct from 1871 until 2016, the French National Guard has now been reestablished for homeland security purposes.